 - Scissors or paper cutter (I use this one)

-After you’ve printed the labels, trim along the cut line, and apply to your pantry jars!
+After you’ve printed the labels, trim along the cut line, and apply them to your pantry jars!

-Note: The pantry labels are 3inx3in, and I’ve included 6 sample labels for your use.
-If you find you’re missing specific labels, want to personalize, change the font style, or require different sized labels, you can purchase the template on my Etsy shop and customize them to your heart’s content.
+NOTE: These pantry labels are 3″x3″.
+I’ve included 6 sample labels for your use.
+If you want to personalize, change the font style, or require different sizes, purchase the template from my Etsy shop and customize them to your heart’s content.

 Tell Me What You Think!

 Keeping pantry items clearly labeled is the best way to organize and make your kitchen function seamlessly!